-RATE FILE Sheet No. 1 of 2 Schedule No. Cp-3 Public Service Commission of Wisconsin Amendment No. 72
+RATE FILE Sheet No. 1 of 2 Schedule No. Cp-2 Public Service Commission of Wisconsin Amendment No. 94

-Large Power Time-of-Day Service
+Large Power Time of Day Service

-Application: This rate will be applied to customers for all types of service, if their monthly Maximum Measured Demand is in excess of 200 kilowatts (kW) per month for three or more months in a consecutive 12-month period, but not greater than 1,000 kW per month for three or more months in a consecutive 12-month period.
+Application: This rate will be applied to customers for all types of service, if their monthly Maximum Measured Demand is in excess of 200 kilowatts (kW) per month for three or more months in a consecutive 12-month period.